Joelagbo26/Deploy-AWS-Lambda-Function/README.md

     "ping": "pong"
 }
 ```
-### Deploy ECS task and service to AWS ECS cluster
+### Deploy Lambda function to AWS lambda using Ansible

+cd into src folder and update the file that will be deployed to lambda.
+Here we are using python code that will backup and tag an EC2 instance.

+`$ cd deploytoLambda/src`

-Cd to playbooks directory
+cd to playbooks directory once lambda function is ready to be deployed.

 `$ cd deploytoLambda/playbooks`

+Update the following variables with respective values

+* LAMBDA_ARN - AWS IAM role with necessary permissions to execute the lambda function
+* INSTANCE_ID - The EC2 instance that is being backed up
+* INSTANCE_NAME- Name of the image
+* INSTANCE_DESCRIPTION- Description for the image

-Run the ansible playbook to deploy Wordpress website to ECS task and start a service
+Run the ansible playbook to deploy Lambda fucntion to AWS Lambda

 `$ ansible-playbook deploy-lambda-function.yml`

 This does the following:

-*
+* Zips up the python code
+* Creates a Lambda function in AWS Lambda.

 ## Reference